 How do you apply caffeine for hair growth?

 As previously mentioned, tea rinses and ground coffee scrubs can help with hair growth through the same mechanism as described in the study.
 Another study had shown that caffeine absorption takes places between 2 and 20 minutes of application.
 Meaning that in order to have caffeine maximally absorbed by your follicle you need to be rinsing and / or scrubbing your hair for up to 20 minutes to derive maximum positive results of caffeine on your hair follicle.

 - Tea rinse: make around 500ml of strong cup of black tea – 2 teabags steeped for 5-10 minutes should render desired concentration.
 Allow tea to cool.
 Rinse your hair with tea concentrate after your usual shampoo + conditioner routine.

 - Coffee scrub: mix coffee grounds with warm oil of choice until desired creamy consistency, closer to that of a toothpaste – take our Hair Quiz to know which hair oil works best for you.
 Massage resulting coffee paste into your hair roots for 5-10 minutes.
 Rinse with warm water and follow with your usual shampoo + conditioner routine.

-- Alternatively, there are other products, such as our signature The Hair Fuel mask, which not only contains caffeine, but also stimulates your scalp for hair growth in other ways by stimulating blood flow to your hair follicle.
+- Alternatively, there are other products, which not only contain caffeine, but also stimulate blood flow in scalp for hair growth in other ways by stimulating blood flow to the hair follicles.

 The next time you’re enjoying a cup of your regular, celebrate this magical plant which can lift your mood AND your hair roots.
-Or better yet, combine your next cup of joe with an invigorating self-care routine: a face mask and The Hair Fuel treatment on Saturday morning.
+Or better yet, combine your next cup of joe with an invigorating self-care routine: a face mask and caffeine-based hair treatment on Saturday morning.
 Yay!